Ruan Bester is the founder and practicing veterinarian at the Royal Veterinary Center Macao opened in 2013. He has been in Macao since 2004.

 Studying to become a vet, according to Bester, is not like studying to become a specialist doctor, as one must know how to treat any animal, from a cat to a giraffe.
 “We are radiologists, we are dentists, we are ophthalmologists, we are surgeons.”

-Between 2004 and 2006, Bester lived between Macau and Hong Kong.
-Originally looking to get a job as a vet in an animal clinic in Hong Kong he was transferred to Macau to manage a clinic while waiting for his Hong Kong registration to take effect.
+Between 2004 and 2006, Bester lived between Macao and Hong Kong.
+Originally looking to get a job as a vet in an animal clinic in Hong Kong he was transferred to Macao to manage a clinic while waiting for his Hong Kong registration to take effect.
 Although managing a small clinic was supposed to last only one month, Bester extended it to six.
-Finally, he opened his own clinic in Macau in 2006.
+Finally, he opened his own clinic in Macao in 2006.

 It should come as no surprise that what Bester likes most about the animal kingdom is the range of exotic animals.
 Treating exotic and dangerous animals, however, has its disadvantages.
 Being stung by a scorpion, for example, feels similar to being burned by a lighter.

 Racing cars and flying aircraft are Bester’s other passions.
 He divides his time between Hong Kong, Macao and South Africa pursuing these hobbies and belongs to a supercar club that organises races across Asia.
 In addition to flying planes, Bester is also learning to navigate helicopters.

 Bester’s long-term goal is to open a massive animal hospital in Macao staffed with a team of veterinary specialists.
 Dealing with unqualified vets has become a frequent and major problem for Bester, resulting in numerous cases requiring second-round surgery to fixed botched jobs.
 “It’s just not right; it is extremely frustrating to know that the public does not know the difference between good and bad vets.”